failure-driven/blog/content/post/rails-camp/commit-9-round-1.md

 "/post/railscamp-pairing" >}}) project", was Paul Douglas.
 For Paul games means Dungeons and Dragons (D&D).

-Paul was quick to pick up that his task was going to be relatively simple writing a high level integration spec to test that the user is on the first round of the game.
-This meant he had more time tomshow off his D&D figurines for the camp and discuss D&D a bit further.
+Quick to grab the keyboard and write a relatively simple integration test ensuring users end up on the first round of the game when they click the "Start Game" button, Paul then had plenty of time to show off the D&D figurines he brought for the camp and tell us a little more about the game (since we're a little naive when it comes to D&D).

 <img alt="@pdouglasssi" src="//github.com/pdouglasssi.png" style="display: inline; width: 88px;" height="88" />
 <img alt="@saramic" src="//github.com/saramic.png" style="display: inline; width: 88px;" height="88" />